omarkhater/image_classifier-application/README.md

-# Image classifier using the state of the art deep learning models
+# Deep Learning powered Image classifier
 A complete development cycle of modern AI apps which exploits the state of the art deep learning pretrained models to solve a specific problem via transfer learning.

 ## Objective